 Grape Creek Vineyards: I enjoyed the most kinds of wines at Grape Creek Vineyards.
 My favorites were the Viognier and Petite Sirah, though I also enjoyed their Pinot Grigio, Bellissimo, and Cabernet Trois.
 If you don’t want to venture out of downtown, they do have a tasting room on Main Street.
 They also have tasting rooms around Texas.
 The closest one to Austin is in Georgetown!

 Four Point Cellars: I liked this winery because it houses three wineries from out of town, so it’s likely to find something for everyone – from very sweet to the dark reds.
 My favorite wine from the Cellar Selection Tasting Flight was the Doc’s Tribute Red 2014 from McPherson Cellars.

 Becker Vineyards: While this winery was very popular based on the crowds, our group was not as impressed, though it could be that it was the last stop of the day.
 From our tasting, I enjoyed the 2014 Jolie Rose and 2012 Reserve Cabernet Sauvignon.

 We came here after dinner one night and it ended up being one of our favorite activities of the weekend.
-There was live music, two-stepping and lots of great people-watching.
-One area is strictly their restaurant and the other was the music, bar and dance floor.
+There were live music, two-stepping and lots of great people-watching.
+One area is strictly their restaurant and the other was the music, bar, and dance floor.
 There were the cutest older couples dancing who left early to make way for five different bachelorette parties to hit the dance floor.
 It was a fun atmosphere!